TangoJ-Labs/fabric-production-tutorials/outer_rim_trade/README.md

 ## NOTES
 * Most services (containers) also include a `*_auto.sh` file in their directory.
 You can use these scripts (change the docker-compose file `command:` section) to more quickly setup the network.
 The manual steps are listed below for educational purposes.
 Try out the manual process to get a better feel for how the network components interact.

-* IF YOU MODIFY THE ORG NAMES, change the commands in this tutorial as needed, and be sure to check the `docker-compose.yaml` and `configtx.yaml` files.
+* IF YOU MODIFY THE ORG NAMES, change the commands in this tutorial as needed, and be sure to check the `docker-compose.yaml` and `configtx.yaml`, `fabric-ca-server-config.yaml`, `fabric-ca-client-config.yaml`, and `config.yaml` files.

 ---